Are you a student? If so, please visit our student information page to learn more about how you can use ASU Library Reading Lists.

 - Purchase required materials not owned by the library, if available (see Textbook Availability).

 ASU Library Resource Organizer (LRO) make it easy to create, access, and manage course materials.
 The LRO integrates the library catalog, enabling instructors to build, maintain and share a customized resource list within Canvas or on their own, including all material types, whether electronic or print.
 LROs ensure students can access all course materials in one place and from any device.
 It’s essentially a customized library catalog for your course!

 - Learn more with the ASU Library Resource Organizer LibGuide.

 - If this is your first time using Resource Organizers, review the ASU Library Resource Organizer Tutorial.

 If your course is in Canvas, use the ASU Library Resource Organizer tool to begin setting up your reading list.

 Tips for a smooth start

-To ensure access on the first day of the semester for your students, please submit your Resource Organizers for review three weeks prior to the start of the session.
+To ensure access on the first day of the semester for your students, please submit your Library Resource Organizers for review three weeks prior to the start of the session.